McDonald's Snack Wraps Return, Fast-Food Rivals Heat Up 'Wrap Battle': What To Know

 Spicing Up Sales

 McDonald's entry into the wrap feud comes as the chain aims to recapture some customers lost in recent months.
-The Golden Arches experienced a 3.6% decline in US sales during the first quarter of 2025, marking its steepest quarterly drop since the start of the COVID-19 pandemic.
+The Golden Arches experienced a 3.6% decline in US sales during the first quarter of 2025, marking its steepest quarterly drop since the pandemic's first few months.

 The snack wrap launch was coupled with the limited-time release of new spicy versions of the classic Egg McMuffin breakfast sandwich on Tuesday, July 8.
 Customers can choose from a Spicy McMuffin with Egg, a Spicy Sausage McMuffin, and a Spicy Sausage McMuffin with Egg.